Kurczak1233/IBigDataPortal/README.md

 From now on the process will consists on implementing features which give business value into the project and are required by the users.
 The users / testers give feedback and annotations about the page flow and functionalities.
-Some bugs may be still found due to the minor limit of the human resources.
+Some bugs may be still found due to the minor of the human resources.

 # MVP 1.0
 On the portal you are able to overlook the posts that are divided in 3 categories: Job offers, posts, edu links.
 Posts may be available to see for unregisted user.